EvAvKein/Distillogue/README.md

 # Distillogue

-A tool (and might be a forum) for conducting multi-faceted dialogue in a distilled format; Currently in very early development.
+A tool (and might be a forum) for conducting multi-faceted dialogue in a distilled format; currently in very early development.

 ---